Nodeactyl/Nodeactyl/README.md

 ## Below is mainly client-sided API Usages

-How to get online status of a server.
+How to get online status of a server.<br />
 ![alt This isnt avaliable for your device](https://i.ibb.co/Q9WqpSV/isOnline.png)

 How to get the entire server object (returns literally everything).